0810-Software/FNew/readme.md

 ## Okay, what is FNew?

 FNew is a social media site using a 'everyone can see'-policy, which also means no fear for private conversations leaking, etcetera.
-Everything goes trough me, no automated process.
+Everything goes trough me, no automated process (yet).